teddy-swap/doc.teddyswap.org/docs/TeddySwap-Airdrop-Tracker.md

 # TeddySwap Airdrop Tracker <img src="static/img/favicon.svg" width="50" height="50"/>
+Welcome to our Giveaway Tracker page!
+This is where you can easily keep track of all the past and ongoing giveaways we've held, so you can stay up-to-date on what you've entered and what you've won.

+We know how important it is to our community to have transparency and easy access to information, so we've created this page as a way to provide just that.
+You'll find all of our past giveaways listed here, along with the winners and the prizes they received.

 | **EVENT** | **TOTAL** | **PARTICIPANTS** | **WINNERS SELECTED** | **Released Y/N** |
 |:-----------:|:------------:|:----:|:-----:|:-----:|